ga67vib/Algorithms-For-Stochastic-Games/README.md

 # Algorithms-For-Stochastic-Games

-Extension of the project PRISM-games [https://github.com/prismmodelchecker/prism-games] with the algorithms as described in GandALF submission "Comparison of Algorithms for Simple Stochastic Games".
+Extension of the project PRISM-games [https://github.com/prismmodelchecker/prism-games] with the algorithms as described in GandALF'20 paper "Comparison of Algorithms for Simple Stochastic Games" and the FSTTCS'21 submission "Faster Value Iteration for Simple Stochastic Games".

 ## License: